 How do Khoros and Sprinklr compare on social media management?

 Both platforms support enterprise social media management with governance, publishing, and analytics.
-Sprinklr covers 30+ channels and was the only vendor to receive a perfect 5/5 score in social media management in the Forrester Wave Social Suites Q4 2024 evaluation.
+Sprinklr covers 30+ channels and received a perfect 5/5 score in social media management in the Forrester Wave Social Suites Q4 2024 evaluation.
+It includes the Distributed Marketing Platform for franchise and regional teams, enabling local publishing within centralized brand guardrails.

 Khoros supports major channels and offers social listening in 187 languages via Talkwalker, but reviewers note limitations in native publishing features such as Instagram carousels, polls, and Twitter threads.